Anti-glare solutions for pinball machines

 Below are some examples of the effect of anti-reflective glass.

 Here you see both types of glass.
-Attack From Mars on the right has regular playfield glass.
-The white ceiling is reflected a lot.
+Attack From Mars (regular glass) shows significant reflections from the ceiling, making the playfield appear flat.

 Regular playfield glass.